-When friends ask for my take on fatherhood I usually say the same thing.
+Whenever friends seek my reflections on fatherhood, I usually say the same thing.
 I knew I wanted to have kids, but I had no idea what it meant to be a dad.

-It’s absolutely everything I never knew I always wanted.
+It’s everything I never knew I always wanted.